Sociology Faculty

 - Santa Cruz California 95064

-- Faculty Areas of Expertise Sociology, Immigration, Statistics, Discrimination and Inequality, Geographic Information Systems
+- Faculty Areas of Expertise Sociology, Immigration

 Biography, Education and Training

-I'm an Assistant Professor of sociology at UCSC where I study the changing landscape of immigration in the United States.
-Over the past decade, I have examined the vast inequalities of immigrants' access to justice, the social safety net, poverty, and segregation.
+I'm an Associate Professor of sociology at UCSC where I study the changing landscape of immigration in the United States.
+Over the past decade, I have examined the vast inequalities of immigrants' access to justice and the social safety net.
 My research examines how and where deportation and enforcement initiatives exacerbate these inequalities and leave imprints in our local communities.
-I am part of the 2020-2021 cohort of the Emerging Poverty Scholars Fellowship with the Institute for Research on Poverty (University of Wisconsin-Madison, funded by The JPB Foundation).

 Honors, Awards and Grants

-- Emerging Poverty Scholars Fellow, University of Wisconsin-Madison (Institute for Research on Poverty) & The JPB Foundation (2020-2021)
+2020-21: Emerging Poverty Scholars Fellow, University of Wisconsin-Madison (Institute for Research on Poverty) & The JPB Foundation

-- Ford Foundation Predoctoral Fellow (2014-2017)
+2014-17: Ford Foundation Predoctoral Fellow

-- Center for Comparative Studies in Race & Ethnicity Graduate Fellowship (2012-2015)
+2012-15: Center for Comparative Studies in Race & Ethnicity Graduate Fellowship

 Selected Publications